ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 # AspNet.Mvc.TypedRouting

-This package gives you typed expression based routing and link generation in [ASP.NET MVC 6](https://github.com/aspnet/Mvc) web application.
+This package gives you typed expression based routing and link generation in a [ASP.NET MVC 6](https://github.com/aspnet/Mvc) web application.
 Currently working with version 6.0.0-rc1-final.

 For example: